Imran4424/SwiftProblemNSolution/readme.txt

 1.12.
 Define a variable that can hold either a value or nil.
 Print the value of the variable

 1.13.
+Demonstrate optional binding in Swift

 1.14.
+Demonstrate optional binding in Swift using guard let

 1.15.
+Demonstrate optional chaining in Swift

 1.16.

 1.17.
-Write a program that read as many characters as need to read your name and display the characters sequencially with spaces

 1.18.
 Write a program that read and display your name 1.19.
 Write a program that read and display your full name